Anti-Hindi agitations of Tamil Nadu: Agitation of 1965

 As 26 January 1965 approached, the anti-Hindi imposition agitation in Madras State grew in numbers and urgency.
 The Tamil Nadu Students Anti Hindi Agitation Council was formed in January as an umbrella student organisation to coordinate the anti-Hindi efforts.
 The office bearers of the council were student union leaders from all over Madras State including P. Seenivasan, K. Kalimuthu, Jeeva Kalaimani, Na.
 Kamarasan, Seyaprakasam, Ravichandran, Tiruppur.
 S. Duraiswamy, Sedapatti Muthaiah, Durai Murugan, K. Raja Mohammad, Navalavan, M. Natarajan and L. Ganesan.

 Several student conferences were organised throughout the state to protest against Hindi imposition.
-On 17 January, the Madras State Anti-Hindi Conference was convened at Trichy and was attended by 700 delegates from Madras, Maharashtra, Kerala and Mysore.
+On 17 January, the Madras State Anti-Hindi Conference was convened at Salem and was attended by 700 delegates from Madras, Maharashtra, Kerala and Mysore.
 They called for the indefinite suspension of Part XVII of the constitution.
 The Home and Information & Broadcasting ministries of the central government (headed by Nanda and Indira Gandhi respectively) upped the ante and issued circulars for replacing English with Hindi from 26 January.
 On 16 January, Annadurai announced that 26 January (also the Republic Day of India) would be observed as a day of mourning.
 Chief minister Bhaktavatsalam warned that the state government would not tolerate the sanctity of the Republic day blasphemed and threatened the students with "stern action" if they participated in politics.
 The DMK advanced the "Day of Mourning" by a day.
 On 25 January, Annadurai was taken into preventive custody along with 3000 DMK members to forestall the agitations planned for the next day.
 On 26 January, 50,000 students from Madras city's colleges marched from Napier park to the Government secretariat at Fort St. George and unsuccessfully tried to petition the chief minister.